bassarisse/google-spreadsheet-to-json/README.md

 [![NPM version](https://badge.fury.io/js/google-spreadsheet-to-json.png)](http://badge.fury.io/js/google-spreadsheet-to-json)

 A simple tool to export Google Spreadsheets to JSON files.
-Can be used though Node API or command-line.
+Can be used though Node API or CLI.

 ## Installation